Life insurance for diabetics – lower rates, tips for Type 1, Type 2 diabetes

 - Type-1 diabetes, also known as insulin-dependent diabetes, is an auto-immune disorder.
 For Type-1 diabetics, their pancreas no longer produces insulin, a hormone that helps your body convert sugar to the energy you need.
 You need to administer synthetic insulin to cover for the food you eat.

 - Type-2 diabetics produce insulin but their body does not use or recognize it correctly.
 They can deal with the condition through oral medication or diet.
 Type-2 diabetes is the most common form of diabetes in Canada, with approximately 90% of diabetics living with Type-2.

 - Gestational diabetes is a temporary form of diabetes associated with pregnancy.
 The body cannot produce an adequate amount of insulin, leading to an increase in the amount of blood sugar.
 In most cases, gestational diabetes goes away post-pregnancy.

 So why would diabetes affect life insurance policy premiums?
 Well, the stress of constantly fluctuating blood sugar levels puts stress on your internal organs like your heart and kidneys.
-The added stress means they are prone to failure in your older years, and thus insuring your life takes on this added risk and an added cost.
+The added stress means they are prone to failure in your older years, thus approving your application takes on added risk factors and adds to the cost of life insurance.

 More specifically, Type-1 insulin-dependent diabetes is usually diagnosed in childhood and puts a lifetime of stress on one’s body.
 This is why insurance rates for Type-1 diabetics are higher.